-As the new Secretary of State for Education has made clear, young people regularly attending school is a national priority and is important for their education, wellbeing, and long-term development.
+Regular school attendance is a national priority and is important for children's education, wellbeing, and long-term development.
 Attendance continues to be mandatory for all pupils of compulsory school age.

-If your child is absent you should contact the school before 08:30 to leave a reason for absence.
+If your child is absent you should contact the school before 08:30 to leave a reason for absence each day.
 This can be done by either leaving a voicemail message (01202 512241, Option 1), or sending an e-mail to .
 You should contact the school on each day that your child is absent.

 when the doors open for all pupils.

 The doors close at 08:40, after this time, pupils arriving late need to be signed in at the office.

 Registers close 08:45 - lateness after this time is recorded as 'unauthorised late' which is an unauthorised absence for the morning session and will affect your child’s overall attendance rate.

 The government monitors our school on attendance; the expectation of attendance at St Mark’s is 96%; pupils who fall below 90% are classed as Persistent Absent.
 Should your child’s attendance fall below this you will be contacted.
 If you feel that support from our Pastoral Team is needed, please contact the school so that we can arrange this and discuss a plan to support the improvement of your child’s attendance.
 If we find that we cannot engage with you regarding your child’s attendance or if their attendance does not improve according to an attendance improvement plan, then legal action may be considered.
 A Penalty Notice may be issued when a pupil has at least 10% unauthorised absence over the specified warning period.
 The absences do not need to be consecutive.

 If you wish to make a request of absence for your child, please do so in writing via firstname.lastname@example.org for Mr Bright's attention, or by letter through the school office.
 Each request will be considered upon it's own merits.